Danggeun Market, the South Korean secondhand marketplace app, raises $33 million Series C – TechCrunch

-Danggeun Market, the startup behind Karrot, South Korea’s largest neighborhood marketplace and networking app, announced today that that it has raised a $33 million Series C. The round was led by Goodwater Capital and Altos Ventures.
+Danggeun Market, the startup behind Karrot, South Korea’s largest neighborhood marketplace and networking app, announced today that it has raised a $33 million Series C. The round was led by Goodwater Capital and Altos Ventures.

 The funding brings Danggeun Market’s total raised so far to $40.5 million.
 Its list of investors also include Kakao Ventures, Strong Ventures, SoftBank Ventures and Capstone Partners.
 Danggeun Market, which launched Karrot in the United Kingdom last November, will use part of the funding to expand into more international markets and increase its monetization tools.

-One of Karrot’s most unique features is that its peer-to-peer marketplace only shows people listings from sellers located within a 6-kilometer radius (the distance is set slightly wider for more remote areas), and most transactions are completed in person.
+One of Karrot’s most unique features is that its peer-to-peer marketplace only shows people listings from sellers located within a six-kilometer radius (the distance is set slightly wider for more remote areas), and most transactions are completed in person.
 As a safety measure, all user identities are verified through their mobile numbers and location.

 In a call with TechCrunch, Danggeun Market co-founder and co-CEO Gary Kim and vice president Chris Heo said Karrot’s model works because of the high population density in many South Korean cities.
 As the app launches overseas, the company will focus on other densely populated areas, especially ones that don’t already have a dominant neighborhood marketplace app.

-Danggeun Market planned to enter three new countries this year, but slowed down the pace of its expansion because of the COVID-19 pandemic.
+Danggeun Market planned to enter three new countries this year, but slowed the pace of its expansion because of the COVID-19 pandemic.
 Instead, it will focus on enhancing its community features in South Korea, with the goal of launching in at least one new country by the end of this year.

 Danggeun Market was founded in 2015 by Gary Kim and Paul Kim, both of whom previously worked at KakaoTalk, South Korea’s largest messaging app.
 Before Danggeun Market launched, the most popular online secondhand marketplace in South Korea was website Joonggonara, but it didn’t have a mobile app.